pallet/ritz/README.md

 Add `[lein-ritz "0.3.0-SNAPSHOT"]` to your project.clj `:dev-dependencies`.

+Start a swank server with `lein ritz` inside your project directory, and then use `M-x slime-connect` in emacs to connect to it.

 ### Experimental 'jack-in' support

 There is experimental support to "jack in" from an existing project using [Leiningen](http://github.com/technomancy/leiningen):

+For "jack-in" to work, you can not have SLIME installed.

 * Install `clojure-mode` either from [Marmalade](http://marmalade-repo.org) or from